GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-suborganization-framework.md

 * OPM - Agency, Sub-Agency

-### Proposal
+### Proposal #1

-* Agency should only be populated with a value from the Agency column in this table.
+* Agency should only be populated with a value from the `agency` column in X table.
-* Only the 15 executive departments should populate the Bureau column, and they should do so only with a value from the Bureau values associated with their department in this table.
+* Only the 15 executive departments should populate the `bureau` column, and they should do so only with a value from the `bureau` values associated with their department in X table.
 * `Suborganization` should be used for any entity below an agency or agency/bureau.
 * Deprecate the use of `office` in this effort as it is informal and less versitile/partially in conflict with `suborganization`.

 The above guidelines serve to align these inventories with currently used OMB agency and bureau codes and will enable much better interoperability across numerous programs.

+### Proposal #2

+* Adopt the OPM dataset outright.
+* Depreate use of `Bureau`

 ### Edge Cases and Questions